colonial-heritage/data-models/README.md

 # Colonial Collections: data models

-This repository contains the data models used by Colonial Collections, e.g. in its [Knowledge Graph](https://data.colonialcollections.nl/data-hub/knowledge-graph).
+This repository contains the data models used by the Datahub of Colonial Collections, e.g. in its [Knowledge Graph](https://data.colonialcollections.nl/data-hub/knowledge-graph).

 ## Contents